 What Is Simple Possession?

-In Florida, a possession charge means you had control over or access to drugs, but you didn’t manufacture, sell, or distribute them.
+In Florida, a drug possession charge means you had control over or access to drugs, but you didn’t manufacture, sell, or distribute them.
 Simple possession refers to a small amount of drugs for personal use.

 Legally, you can possess drugs in two ways: actual or constructive possession.

-Constructive possession means you had access to them, but they weren’t on your person.
+Constructive drug possession means you had access to them, but they weren’t on your person.
 Instead, they’re usually in a vehicle or residence.

 Drug possession is either a misdemeanor or a first, second, or third-degree felony.